calvin-pietersen/gossip-mesh/doc/PROTOCOL.md

 incremented by _that node_.
 Thus, only node `A` may send an event with a generation number different to the events it has received about `A`.
 `A` must increment its generation number to refute events from other nodes about itself.
-If `A` receives a event stating that "`A` is suspicious" then it should immediately begin disseminating a event of "`A` is alive", with a higher generation number than the event it received.
+If `A` receives an event stating that "`A` is suspicious" then it should immediately begin disseminating an event of "`A` is alive", with a higher generation number than the event it received.